sourcegraph/about/blogposts/code-intelligence-for-java-now-available-on-sourcegraph.md

 #### Have more fruitful conversations around code

 Because Sourcegraph is just a web app, you can link to any location in your codebase.
 Our users have found this useful as a starting point for **code discussions**.
-Sharing a link is easy and doesn’t require the person on the other end to go through the annoying exercise of opening up a new editor or stashing their work-in-progress changes to check out your branch.
+Sharing a link is easy and doesn't require the person on the other end to go through the annoying exercise of opening up a new editor or stashing their work-in-progress changes to check out your branch.

 This addresses a critical communication bottleneck in software development and makes it easier to disseminate knowledge across your team.
 (Hint hint: if you want to give the management a good reason to try Sourcegraph, we’ve found “addresses a critical communication bottleneck” and “disseminate knowledge across our team” to be persuasive lines).
 Here’s how it looks in action: